cocos/cocos-docs/en/scripting/decorator.md

 ### `executionOrder`

 `executionOrder` is used to specify the execution priority of script lifecycle callbacks.
 Scripts less than 0 will be executed first and scripts greater than 0 will be executed last.
 The ordering is as follows.
-- For different components on the same node, those with smaller values are executed first, and those with the same values are executed in the order in which they are added
+- For different components on the same node, those with smaller values are executed first, and those with the same values are executed in the order in which they are added.
-- For the same component on different nodes, the order of execution is determined by the node tree
+- For the same component on different nodes, the order of execution is determined by the node tree.
-- For all nodes in the node tree, if both nodes and components are active, the smaller the value, the first to be executed
+- For all nodes in the node tree, if both nodes and components are active, the smaller the value, the first to be executed.

 This priority setting is only valid for `onLoad`, `onEnable`, `start`, `update` and `lateUpdate`, but not for `onDisable` and `onDestroy`.